To inform and inspire others who struggle with health and happiness by sharing my own personal experience and research.

 Things you’ll see in this blog:

-I’m an avid reader, programmer, runner and martial artist.
+I’m an avid reader, programmer, and martial artist.
 I have also struggled with mild depression, fatigue and stomach issues.
 Topics I like to write about include:

 - Health and fitness news, articles and books